 Key Positions & Responsibilities in a WFOE

-Whether they are individuals or legal entities, shareholders raise and inject the WFOE’s capital, and thus have the highest level of authority.
-As such, they get to determine the company’s objectives, outline its policies and decide how to man the key positions of the WFOE (as described below).
+Shareholders hold the highest level of authority in a China WFOE.
+Therefore, they get to determine the company’s objectives, outline its policies and decide how to man the key positions of the WFOE.
 Usually, the shareholders will be the same as in the WFOE’s mother company.

 Executive Director / Board of Directors